Red Spots on Skin: 19 Common Causes & Treatments

 Imagem ilustrativa número 10

-Treatment: There is no specific treatment for heat rash, but that you should keep the affected area cool and apply cold compresses.
+Treatment: There is no specific treatment for heat rash, but you should keep the affected area cool and apply cold compresses.

 4. Chicken pox